 NHS Investigation Process For Families

 What did happen Following our meeting with staff members in my Stage one post, we discovered there were many unknowns concerning my daughter’s incident in accident and emergency.
+We knew the NHS Investigation Process For Families was not really a process or procedure people were familiar with.
 It was very apparent from all those involved in the meeting they were not on shift that night.
 It was also abundantly clear, some all though not all the medics involved had moved on [rotation] I believe they called it.
 We were alarmed as none of them was interviewed or supplied [serious incident statements/reports] at the time of the index event.

 What should happen Unlike the aircraft industry [NTSB] or Health and safety executive [HSE] investigations, there seemed little curiosity about what had happened to an otherwise healthy 23-year-old Mother, in the context of securing all the medical evidence, notes and CCTV footage.
 For want of a better word, I wanted the area locked down and all evidence secured.
 My daughter had walked into accident and emergency five hours before her treatment concluded and no one seemed concerned about her awful outcome.
 Little regard was given to our common sense questions about this evidence being vital to any investigation although Dr Hartin did make a sincere apology on behalf of the department he was the clinical lead for.
 My daughter had suffered a cardiac arrest in this departments resuscitation area and no one seemed to know how she had deteriorated to such an extent that she had collapsed [cardiologically] and needed resuscitating.